miptleha/miptleha-blog/_posts/2020-03-11-American emigrant in Canada.md

 **December 27th**.
 At night has again dropped out white snow!!!
 The Third day I sit at home, except for sorties for clearing a parking after a snowplow.
 I can not get out anywhere.
 The machine has disappeared under mountain of this white snow!
 And as it is brutally cold!
 The dude from a bureau of forecasts promises 20 more centimeters white snow this night.
 The GOAT!!!
 And you know, how much shovels of a snow it will make of 20 centimeters???

 **December 28th**.
 This m@*n from a bureau of forecasts was mistaken!
 50 centimeters have dropped out.
-Similar, this... ky the snow will not melt till the summer.
+Similar, this... the snow will not melt till the summer.
 The snowplow has got stuck near our house, and this *dak the driver has come running to us with the request to borrow a shovel.
 I have told to him, that have broken six shovels, throwing back that white *rmo with which he filled up our parking, and now I shall break the seventh about his mutton head.

 **January 4th**.
 Today at last that has got out from the house!!!
 Has gone to shop to buy food.
 And here, on a return way this cattle - a deer and brakes hoofs all car front takes off on road.
 Injury on three thousand dollars!!!
 Well why hunters not kills these * skud in November?
 These deers everywhere and everywhere.
 That them would break off!